dcmwong/parseCOT/README.md

-# parseCOT
-capital on tap csv converter to crunch
+# Capital on tap csv to crunch csv converter

 Usage:

 - clone and `npm i`
 - run `node index.js <file>`
 - this will output a csv in the same directory `<timestamp>-output.csv`

+Now you can upload this csv into crunch.